 Elderly patients may suffer from asymptomatic renal and hepatic dysfunction.
 Care should be taken when administering Prevpac to this patient population.

-In a steady-state study in which healthy elderly subjects (age 65 to 81 years old) were given 500 mg every 12 hours, the maximum serum concentrations and area under the curves of clarithromycin and 14-OH clarithromycin were increased compared to those achieved in healthy young adults.
+In a steady-state study in which healthy elderly subjects (age 65 to 81 years old) were given 500 mg of clarithromycin every 12 hours, the maximum serum concentrations and area under the curves of clarithromycin and 14-OH clarithromycin were increased compared to those achieved in healthy young adults.
 These changes in pharmacokinetics parallel known age-related decreases in renal function.
-In clinical trials, elderly patients did not have an increased incidence of adverse events when compared to younger patients.
-Dosage adjustment should be considered in elderly patients with severe renal impairment (see WARNINGS and PRECAUTIONS).
+In clinical trials of clarithromycin, elderly patients did not have an increased incidence of adverse events when compared to younger patients.
+Dosage adjustment should be considered in elderly patients with severe renal impairment.
+Elderly patients may be more susceptible to development of torsades de pointes arrhythmias than younger patients (see WARNINGS and PRECAUTIONS).

 The most common adverse reactions (≥3%) reported in clinical trials when all three components of this therapy were given concomitantly for 14 days are listed in Table 5.

 The additional adverse reactions which were reported as possibly or probably related to treatment (less than 3%) in clinical trials when all three components of this therapy were given concomitantly are listed below and divided by body system:

 Body as a Whole - abdominal pain